fmalmeida/MpGAP/docs/manual.rst

 * path to Pacbio subreads.bam file containing raw data (Optional)
 * path to Nanopore FAST5 files containing raw data (Optional)

 The input data must be provided via a samplesheet in YAML format given via the ``--input`` parameter.
-Please read the :ref:`samplesheet` reference page to understand how to properly create one.
+Please read the :ref:`samplesheet reference page<samplesheet>` to understand how to properly create one.

 .. tip::